moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/integrate_bi_tools/powerbi/powerbi_service.md

 ### **Unknown cluster**

-Whenever you encounter the error 'unknown cluster: <cluster_name>' as shown below, please check if the cluster has been deleted.
+Whenever you encounter the error `unknown cluster:<cluster_name>` as shown below, please check if the cluster has been deleted.
 If it has, redeploy the cluster.
 After redeploying the cluster, go to Power BI Desktop and click the 'Refresh' button to update the connection.

 <img src="/interfaces/data_product_hub/activation/bi_sync/powerbi/cluster_error.png" alt="DPH" style="width:25rem; border: 1px solid black;" />